Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

     import os
     os.chdir('paste-path-here')
     ```
-    - Locate the `templates` folder inside `CCEE-Climate-Impacts-Methodology-main`.
+    - In your `drive` folder, locate the `templates` folder inside `CCEE-Climate-Impacts-Methodology-main`.
 Click the three dots next to that folder and select **Copy path**.
     - In the code cell where it says `paste-path-here`, delete it and paste in the path you just copied.
 Do not remove the single quotation marks.
     - Run the cell.
     - To confirm you are in the right directory.
 Add a new code cell like before and run: